ultimatemember/ultimatemember/readme.txt

 = 2.0.45: May 08, 2019 =

 * Bugfixes:
+  - Fixed issues with Gutenberg scripts and UM blocks
-  - Security vulnerabilities on Profile/Registration submit
+  - Security vulnerabilities on Profile/Registration submit and file/images uploading

 = 2.0.44: May 08, 2019 =